Blog

 It's vital to know about their health needs.
 They can face issues like ear infections and hip dysplasia.
 Knowing about these health matters is crucial for their well-being.

-Raising a Cocker Spaniel takes hard work and dedication, and it's up to us to make their life healthier and happier.
+Raising a Cocker Spaniel takes hard work and dedication, and it's up to us to make their life healthier, happier, and long.

 With support from insurance like us here at Waggel, offering 24/7 vet chats and behaviour advice, caring for a Cocker Spaniel can be more affordable, and enjoyable.